-Applications for the 2019-2020 year are now CLOSED.
+Applications for the 2020-2021 year are now open.
 Click here to fill out an application.

 Please note, if you start an application and aren't able to finish it, you can come back at a later date and resume the application where you left off.

-You can preview the 2017 Discovery PREP application to get a sense of the information you will be asked.
+You can preview the 2020 OSU PREP Application to get a sense of the information you will be asked.
 Be sure to review our Prospective Trainees below prior to completing the application.

 Applications are evaluated and approved/rejected for admission as they are submitted, so it is best to apply as early as possible.

-Your application is not complete until we have received your completed online application, three letters of recommendation and undergraduate transcripts from all colleges/universities attended.
+Your application is not complete until we have received your completed online application and letters of recommendation.

 For more information, visit our website.